letsdiscodev/docs.letsdisco.dev/docs/exhaustive-documentation/ports.md

 }
 ```

-That way, requests come in to your server on port 443 (for https) and Disco's reverse proxy will forward the request to your app on port 8080.
+That way, requests come in to your server on port 443 (for https) and disco's reverse proxy will forward the request to your app on port 8080.

-Also, note that the name `web` for the service is important.
-Disco will use that service to expose to the internet.
+Also, note that the name `web` for the service is important. disco will use that service to expose to the internet.
 You can't specify `port` on a service not named `web`.

 ## Internal Communication Between Services